thinkst/canarytokens-docker/README.md

 * Please keep in mind that using the HTTPS method will use the email you specified and the domain name to register the certificate.
 You can read about the lets encrypt process (using cerbot) over [here](https://certbot.eff.org/lets-encrypt/ubuntuxenial-nginx).
 The process involves verifying that you are the owner of the domain you have specified and registering you with lets encrypt.

 * THERE IS A RATE LIMIT.
 So don't keep bringing this server up and down otherwise you will quickly hit a lets encrypt certificate generation limit.
-To avoid this, for testing purposes you may add ```--staging``` to the ```./certbot-auto``` command in ```cerbot-nginx/start.sh``` which will test whether lets encrypt gives you the certificate. q
+To avoid this, for testing purposes you may add ```--staging``` to the ```./certbot-auto``` command in ```cerbot-nginx/start.sh``` which will test whether lets encrypt gives you the certificate.